obonaventure/cnp3/Missions/S5/tcp2.rst

    Wireshark : flow graph

 The third set of tools are the `TCP stream graph` tools that are part of the `Statistics menu`.
 These tools allow you to plot various types of information extracted from the segments exchanged during a TCP connection.
-A first interesting graphs is the `sequence number graph` that shows the evolution of the sequence number field of the captured segments with time.
+A first interesting graph is the `sequence number graph` that shows the evolution of the sequence number field of the captured segments with time.
 This graph can be used to detect graphically retransmissions.

 .. figure:: fig/wireshark-seqgraph.png
    :align: center